kreait/time24/README.md

 # time24 kreait screen saver

-A macOS screensaver as a side project at kreait.
+A macOS screensaver with a rolling time sync as a side project at kreait.

 ![Screenshot](./screenshot.png)